Facial Eczema Risk Bulletin

 What is a toxic spore level?
 It is best not to use absolute levels, as stock grazing pasture with spore counts as low as 20,000-40,000 can sustain liver damage.
 More important considerations are rate of spore count rise, prevailing weather conditions, and grazing intensity at the time.
 Toxin effects on the liver are cumulative.
 Play it safe – start prevention as soon as spores are detected.

-• Water dosing (cattle) – All areas should be at their appropriate zinc dosing levels.
-Consider full dosing if not doing so already.
+• Water dosing (cattle) – All areas should be at their appropriate zinc dosing levels and consider reducing or removing zinc from water.

 • Pasture spraying – This needs to be carried out early, before the counts rise.
 It is best to bring in some grass to see what your counts are doing on your farm.
 The spray will slow the development of the fungus but must be done before the counts reach 20,000.
 Pasture needs to be green and growing.
 Pasture will be safe for 4-6 weeks after.